irearroyo/ccc-lab2/README.md

 10. Screenshot of DynamoDB table showing the product created via POST request
 11. Screenshot of the web form with "Add New Product" section visible
 12. Screenshot showing successful product addition with green success message in the browser
-13. Link to your GitHub repository with Terraform code
-14. Explain key concepts learned during the lab.
+13. Explain key concepts learned during the lab.
-15. Explain problems you ran into and how you were able to solve them.
+14. Explain problems you ran into and how you were able to solve them.
-16. Answer to the following questions:
+15. Answer to the following questions:
    - What is the purpose of a VPC Endpoint for DynamoDB, and why did we use it instead of a NAT Gateway?
 What are the cost and security benefits?
    - Why did we place the Lambda function inside a VPC?
 What are the trade-offs of running Lambda in a VPC versus outside a VPC?
    - What is the purpose of API Gateway in this architecture?
 Explain how it connects the S3 static website to the Lambda function and what benefits it provides.